neighborhood empowerment

 Countries Represented by Attendees

-MYCITY ATL
+MYCITY ATL program

 MyCity ATL started in 2016 and is designed to inform and empower the immigrant and refugee population in Atlanta to directly engage and interact with city services on topics that are important to New Americans.
 Once a month over the course of six months, MyCity participants from the Atlanta Public Schools Adult ESOL program hear from City departments, gain a better understanding of how City agencies work, and learn how to resolve issues.
 Through these sessions, participants learn and become ambassadors who build strong communities by not only using the gained knowledge but sharing it as well.
 Since 2016, Individuals from over 35 different nations participated in MyCity ATL.